Origins of pre-settlement funding

 Several private, long-standing, and even fresh financial institutions have taken up the lead to offer economic alleviation to plaintiffs struggling through crisis and hardships.

 The pre-settlement funding industry is recognized at a national level in all states.
 However, most states still do not regulate legal funding through any legislative instruments or statutes.
-This gives birth to the myth that lawsuit funding may be risky for being too casual or that the companies offering funds are unleashed giants, unhindered and unrestricted by any governmental policy.
+This gives birth to the myth that lawsuit funding may be risky for being too casual or that lenders offering pre-settled funds are unleashed giants, unhindered and unrestricted by any governmental policy ultimately predating on lawsuit plaintiffs, when I’m fact, funding agreements are signed by both attorney and client before funds are disbursed.

-This myth, fortunately, remains a largely false belief.
+This negative belief, unfortunately, remains a largely false claim.
 Although deficient in legislation or statutes, the lawsuit funding industry is governed under best practices to protect the plaintiffs’ best interests.
-These practices are abided by all funding companies providing legal funding and enjoying membership of the American Legal Finance Association (ALFA).
+These practices are abided by all funding companies providing legal funding at competitive pricing, and some are enjoying membership in the American Legal Finance Association (ALFA).
 ALFA is the national trade association of all such financial firms and has contributed to promoting regulatory practices across the country.

 Lawsuit funding companies: Good or bad?